 Listeria (Listeria monocytogenes)

-Mouthwash maven Dr. Joseph Lister lent his name to this food-borne bacterium that pregnant women in particular should avoid.
+Listeria plush provides a fun hands-on-way to learn about food safety, germs and health.
+Mouthwash maven Dr. Joseph Lister lent his name to this microbe that pregnant women in particular should avoid.

 |Sizes||Giantmicrobes are based on actual microbes, cells, organisms and other critters, only 1,000,000 times actual size!